voidmm/spotify_analysis/README.md

 dimension allows you to analyze the characteristics of the catalogue on an even borader spectrum.

 In the example analysis, the audio features categorized by decades were analyzed.
 You could also analyze:
-- Your music taste vs. a friends by comparing your Spotify Best of playlists
+- Your music taste vs. a friends by comparing your Spotify "Best Of" playlists
 - Bands by comparing the "This is" playlist Spotify curates
 - Chart playlists of different countries